aminst/aminst.github.io/aboutme.md

 # subtitle: I hate it when I talk about myself
 ---

 Hi!
 My name is Amin Setayesh.
-I am interested in cats, distributed systems, computer science, and any topic that can be interesting.
+I am interested in distributed systems, computer science, and any topic that can be interesting.
 The fastest way to reach to me is my email: [**aminst79@gmail.com**](mailto:aminst79@gmail.com)

 ![Photo of a cat Monalisa](/assets/img/cat-about-me.jpg)